Azure/azure-sdk/docs/dotnet/implementation.md

 {% include requirement/MUST id="dotnet-tracing-eventsource" %} use `EventSource` to produce diagnostic events.

+{% include requirement/MUST id="dotnet-tracing-eventsource-base-class" %} use the `AzureEventSource` as the base class.

 {% include requirement/MUST id="dotnet-tracing-eventsource-logging-guidelines" %} follow the logging guidelines when implementing an `EventSource`.

 {% include requirement/MUST id="dotnet-tracing-eventsource-single" %} have a single `EventSource` type per library.